rajp0406/Bank-Marketing-Camapign/README.md

 # Bank-Marketing-Camapign
-This project aims at predicting if a customer will subscribe to loan term deposit, based on various factors made as part of a marketing campaign
+This project aims at predicting if a customer will subscribe to loan term deposit, based on various factors as part of a marketing campaign
 Primary goal : Understand, Analyse and Correlate various ML algorithms to find out the customer churn and  direct those customers to appropriate campaigns.
 ‘Portuguese banking institution’ dataset has 41188 rows and 21 features.
 Data Dictionary : 'age', 'job', 'marital', 'education', 'default', 'housing', 'loan', 'contact', 'month’, 'day_of_week', 'duration', 'campaign', 'pdays', 'previous', 'poutcome', 'emp.var.rate', 'cons.price.idx', 'cons.conf.idx', 'euribor3m', 'nr.employed', 'y'